Allison Beckford

-Allison J. Beckford (born 8 May 1979 in Westmoreland) is a Jamaican sprinter competing in the 400 metres.
+Allison J. Beckford (born 8 May 1979) is a Jamaican sprinter competing in the 400 metres.
 She attended the Manning's School in Savanna-la-Mar, Westmoreland, Jamaica, where she was one of the star athletes coached by Howard Daugharty.
 She was also academically astute passing several CXC (Caribbean Examination Council) exams and also A-levels exams after completing her upper six forms education.
 Her personal best of 50.83 was set in 2002.
 She has also competed in 400 m hurdles.

 Beckford was a part of the Jamaican team that won the bronze medal in the 4 x 400 metres relay at the 2003 World Championships in Athletics.
 She was not selected for the bronze-winning relay team at the 2004 Summer Olympics.
 She did compete in the 400 metre race, but suffered a severe hamstring injury.